 In Tackle Football a player's age and weight will be verified at the time of equipment issue by the Sport Commissioner or their representative.
 A birth certificate (photocopy) will be required to determine age.
 Once a player's age is so verified it remains on file for all remaining years of eligibility.
 Weight measurements taken at the time of equipment issue will become official and no additional weigh-ins will be granted.
+A player must be weighed in before participating in a practice in full pads, but no later than his team's first game (including practice games) unless the Sports Commissioner has allowed the player to register after that, in which case the player must be weighed in before the team's next scheduled game after registered.
+Any player on a team's roster who has not weighed in by the team's first game, or next scheduled game under the exception above, will be removed from the roster.
 A colored patch will be issued for placement on the player's helmet to indicate his weight eligibility in accordance with section 3.2.
 The coach is responsible to know the weight of his players, play them accordingly, and be sure that they wear the dot(s) on their helmet.